foxostro/Turtle16/Documentation/ISA.md

 The Left Operand is always Ra.

 The instruction decode stage provides control signals to choose the ALU function and set the carry input.
 The result feeds back to the program counter as well as feeding into the ALU result interstage register.
-Condition codes produced by the ALU go into a flags register and may be latched if the appropriate control signal is asserted.
+Condition codes produced by the ALU go into an internal flags register and may be latched if the appropriate control signal is asserted.